 Her presence along the border no doubt irks the Burmese authorities.
 A few miles down the road, the Mae Sot-Myawaddy border crossing remains closed on the Burmese side.
 Thai traders say that they are losing out and a number of Thai officials have made ominous-sounding statements in recent months about sending the refugees back, referring directly to Burmese Government perceptions that Mae Sot is a haven for opposition groups.

 Thailand’s Prime Minister Abhisit Vejajjiva said that repatriation would not happen unless it was safe for the refugees to go back, but nonetheless some are keeping a low profile in their temporary abode, wary of on-off tensions surrounding their presence.

 “The Burmese army has a shoot-on-sight policy in some places, and that includes civilians as well as rebels” said Mahn Mahn, head of the Backpack Health Workers Team, a group of mobile medics operating clandestinely in Burma’s ethnic minority regions.

 At Mae La, the biggest of the nine refugee camps along the Thailand-Burma frontier, and a 45 minute drive north of Mae Sot, around 45,000 people live in closely-packed timber huts on stilts, their brown roofs dovetailing with leafy green foliage and low clouds on the rain-soaked cliff-tops behind.

 “If you go inside the camp, it might mean trouble for us”, says Aung Aung, a pseudonym for one of the players, who asked his real name not be used.

 “For me, I do not want to go the West at all, even though my grandmother is already in Indiana.
-He says his family were involved in opposition politics in Burma, and worked with the National League for Democracy, the officially-proscribed party headed by Daw Aung San Suu Kyi, a Nobel peace prize winner who was released from house arrest by the Burmese authorities in November 2010.
-“I am from Rangoon”, he says, adding that “what I really want is to go back there, if ever there is a real democracy”.Show
+He says his family was involved in opposition politics in Burma, and worked with the National League for Democracy, the officially-proscribed party headed by Aung San Suu Kyi, a Nobel peace prize winner who was released from house arrest in November 2010 by the Burmese government.